umbraco/UmbracoDocs/umbraco-cloud/set-up/manage-subscriptions/new-shop.md

 On Umbraco Cloud, we are sending out one single invoice with all the projects that you are paying for via email every month.

-You can watch the invoices for your projects under your organization in the Payment history section.
+You can view the invoices for your projects under your organization in the Payment History section.
 From here you can see the following for each invoice:

 * The payment number
 * The total amount paid